Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

+To compare ABM results directly with the cell density from our continuous models, we obtain an EA distribution by simulating many ABM realisations (here, between $10^3$ and $10^4$ simulations), sorting all the cell locations into a histogram of $N_\text{hist}$ $\times$ $N_\text{hist}$ voxels (or $N_\text{hist}$ $\times$ $1$ voxels in $1$D), and normalising by the number of simulations and the voxel area for each day simulated; see Step~3 of our pipeline in Fig.~\ref{fig:pipeline}.
+Other ways of relating ABM and PDE results are also possible, for example by introducing Gaussian kernels at each cell location \cite{chiari2022hybrid}.
+However, as far as the construction of the histogram is concerned, we expect comparable results for particles and localised Gaussian kernels.
+Furthermore, we show in the SI-\S3 that histogram voxel size used to bin EA ABM data and the final time used to fit the continuous equations only play a minor role in affecting the parameter values we obtain, at least for the cell-movement model.

-We solve our continuous models with explicit approaches: we use a first-order finite volume scheme for the migration model (Eqn.~\eqref{eqn:moveM}), a forward Euler method for the proliferation model (Eqn.~\eqref{eqn:birth}), and a combined scheme for the full framework (Eqn.~\eqref{eqn:full1}.
-We simulate the continuous models on a $\Nbin$ $\times$ $\Nbin$ mesh and, to match with EA ABM solutions, record the average cell density at each day on a (possibly coarser) grid of $N_\text{hist}$ $\times$ $N_\text{hist}$ voxels.
-We compute continuous model parameters by minimizing either the $L^2$ error between the continuous and EA ABM results across time or (for the cell birth case) by matching the total cell count of the two data sets.
-When we consider cell birth, we simulate our models with different values of $N_\text{bir}$ and estimate parameters by minimizing the sum of the errors across these $N_\text{bir}$ values.
+As part of Step~4 of our pipeline in Fig.~\ref{fig:pipeline}, we need to solve our continuous models, and we do so with explicit approaches.
+Specifically, we apply a first-order finite volume scheme for the migration model (Eqn.~\eqref{eqn:moveM}), a forward Euler method for the continuous cell birth model (Eqn.~\eqref{eqn:birth}), and a combined finite volume/forward Euler scheme for the full continuous framework (Eqn.~\eqref{eqn:full1}).
+(More details about the particular time steps used to simulate the discrete and continuous models are in the SI-\S2.)
+We simulate the continuous models on an $\Nbin$ $\times$ $\Nbin$ mesh and, to match with EA ABM solutions, record the average cell density at each day on a (possibly coarser) grid of $N_\text{hist}$ $\times$ $N_\text{hist}$ voxels.

+We compute continuous model parameters by minimising either the $L^2$ error between the continuous and EA ABM results across time.
+Notably, this nonlinear least-squares problem is equivalent to maximum likelihood parameter estimation when the densities produced from the ABM simulations are independent, identically distributed normal random variables with constant variance and mean equal to the continuous solution.
+The $L^2$ error that we minimise is given by:

+where $\Delta t_\text{record}$ denotes the time steps at which data are collected; $\Delta x$ and $\Delta y$ are the spatial step sizes of the histogram used to compare the EA ABM and PDE data; $M^{(n)}_{\text{cts}, i, j}$ is the continuous-model solution at time $t_n$ and position $(x_i,y_j)$; and $M^{(n)}_{\text{ABM}, i, j}$ is the corresponding EA ABM result.
+For the birth-only model we consider fitting to either the $L^2$ error as above or simply the difference in the total cell count of the two data sets (we verify in the SI-\S2 (Supplementary Table 4) that fitting to the $L^2$ error produces similar parameter estimates).
+When we consider cell birth, we simulate our models with different values of $N_\text{bir}$ and estimate parameters by minimising the sum of the errors across these $N_\text{bir}$ values.
 We fit parameters related to cell proliferation sequentially---that is, we determine the optimal value for $c^+$ before $\gamma$.
-We verify in $1$D that sequential and simultaneous estimation does not lead to significant difference in parameter values; see SI.
+We verify in $1$D that sequential and simultaneous estimation does not lead to significant difference in parameter values; see the SI-\S3.